xTVaser/ramwatches/README.md

 # Installation
 Requires Cheat Engine 6.6 for Lua 5.3 features.
 Clone the repository and point the Cheat Table lua script to the directory.
-In cheat engine go to Table > Show Cheat Table Lua Script
+In cheat engine go to Table > Show Cheat Table Lua Script and paste the following
 ```lua
 RWCEMainDirectory = [[E:\Emulator\ramwatches]]